jussi-kalliokoski/audiolib.js/readme.md

 Related libraries
 -----------------

 * [XAudioJS](https://github.com/grantgalitz/XAudioJS) is an alternative audio sink with built-in resampling and a Flash fallback.
+More developer-controlled output environment, that might be more sane for example games.
 * [dynamicaudio.js](http://github.com/bfirsh/dynamicaudio.js) is a Flash fallback for Mozilla Audio Data API.
 * [Audiolet](https://github.com/oampo/Audiolet) is a graph-based audio routing framework with a lot of nice stuff.
 * [DSP.js](https://github.com/corbanbrook/dsp.js) is an extensive DSP toolkit originally designed for the Mozilla Audio Data API.